skycoin/User-Manuals/Initializing your Skywallet.md

 * Open terminal on your Linux machine.

-* Enter the following command on the terminal
+* Execute the following command using the terminal:
 *run wget -O /tmp/skyhwd.deb https://downloads.skycoin.net/skywallet-daemon/skyhwd_0.1.0_amd64.deb*

-* After the process is complete execute the following command
+* After the process is complete execute the following command:
 *run dpkg -i /tmp/skyhwd.deb*

 * Once completed, the daemon will run in the background.

-## Step 2:
+## Step 3:

 Connect your Skywallet to the USB port.

-## Step 3:
+## Step 4:

 Once you have connected the Skywallet to the USB port, open the Skycoin Desktop Wallet.